 Native Americans harvested young birds from nesting areas with long poles at night.
 These were considered the tastiest, and they did not wish to drive away the adults.
 They also used nets to capture adults away from nesting grounds.
 The only game bird more important to Indians was the turkey.
 Naturally, American settlers used guns to hunt them, just like they did for other game.
 They were a vital food source on the frontier.
 They were so numerous one did not have to be a good shot to shoot enough for dinner.
 Trapping and other methods were also used to capture or kill passenger pigeons.

 The passenger pigeon's habit of nesting in huge flocks always attracted predators, even before humans arrived in the New World.
 Their flocks were so large, local predators like mink, wolves, foxes or hawks hardly dented the colonies.
 Even Indians and frontier settlers didn't have much effect.
 What started their decline was when railroads made it profitable to kill and ship the pigeons to the large eastern cities.
 Some of the numbers are staggering.
 After the railroad came to Plattsburg, New York, 1.8 million birds were shipped out in 1851 at a price of about four cents apiece.

 By 1876, shipping costs and low prices made it unprofitable to kill birds and ship them east.
+The only practical method of refrigeration at this time was ice, which was harvested in the winter and stored.
 Companies began to employ trappers who captured the birds alive.
 This eliminated the need for ice to keep the meat from spoiling.
-The telegraph was a major factor in the passenger pigeon's decline.
+In addition to the railroad, the telegraph was another major factor in the passenger pigeon's decline.
 It spread the word of a large flock far and wide which allowed hunters and trappers to quickly converge on it.

 Conservation - Too Little, Too Late